-Table 81.
+Table 89.
 Understanding the node canister status LEDs

-LED state Power (green) Fault (amber) System status (green) Description Power is not being provided by any power supply unit (PSU) in the enclosure, or power is coming from the battery in the canister.
+LED state Power (green) Fault (amber) O System status (green) Description (any) Power is not being provided by any power supply unit (PSU) in the enclosure, or power is coming from the battery in the canister.
 If at least one PSU is powering the enclosure, the canister or the enclosure midplane might be faulty.
-Off (any) (any) If both node canisters in an enclosure indicate this state at the same time, it is more likely that the enclosure midplane is faulty.
-Reseat any node canister in this state, as described in "Procedure: Reseating a Storwize V7000 Gen2 node canister" on page 257.
+Off (any) If both node canisters in an enclosure indicate this state at the same time, it is more likely that the enclosure midplane is faulty.
+Reseat any node canister in this state, as described in "Procedure: Reseating a Storwize V7000 Gen2 node canister" on page 273.
 If the condition persists, replace the node canister.
-If just one canister is affected, see "Replacing a Storwize V7000 Gen2 node canister" on page 274.
-If both canisters are affected, see "Replacing a Storwize V7000 Gen2 control enclosure midplane assembly" on page 331.
+If just one canister is affected, see "Replacing a Storwize V7000 Gen2 node canister" on page 291.
+If both canisters are affected, see "Replacing a Storwize V7000 Gen2 control enclosure midplane assembly" on page 348.
 Flashing slowly Power is available, but the canister is powered off.
 (The main CPU is not running.)
-Restart the node canister, as described in "Procedure: Reseating a Storwize V7000 Gen2 node canister" on page 257.
+Restart the node canister, as described in "Procedure: Reseating a Storwize V7000 Gen2 node canister" on page 273.
 Flashing fast The node canister is doing a self test during start-up.
-Wait for the canister to complete its start-up sequence (any) (any) canister.
-If just one canister is affected, see "Replacing a Storwize V7000 Gen2 node canister" on page 274.
-If both canisters are affected, see "Replacing a Storwize V7000 Control enclosure midplane assembly" on page 331.
-Power is available, but the canister is powered off.
-(The CPU is not running.)
-Restart the node canister, as described in "Procedure: Reseating a Storwize V7000 Gen2 node canister" on page
+Wait for the canister to complete its start-up sequence.